Locally unital $C^*$-algebras do not admit frames: Locally unital algebras

-\begin{proof} By the previous lemma there exists $g\in\A$ which is a support for any $\f_m$, $m\in\N$.
+\begin{proof} By the previous lemma there exists $g\in\A$ that is a support for any $\f_m$, $m\in\N$.
 Let $h\in\A$ be a local unit for $g$.
-By lemma \ref{fah} we have that $\f_m(a)=\f_m(ha)=\f_m(ah)$, i.e. the required equalities hold. \end{proof}
+By Lemma \ref{fah} we have that $\f_m(a)=\f_m(ha)=\f_m(ah)$, i.e. the required equalities hold. \end{proof}